-The Historic Houses Association (HHA) represents 1,600 of the UK's privately and charitably owned historic houses, castles and gardens, such as Chatsworth in Derbyshire and Lulworth Castle in Dorset.
+Historic Houses (HH) represents 1,600 of the UK's privately and charitably owned historic houses, castles and gardens, such as Chatsworth in Derbyshire and Lulworth Castle in Dorset.
 Opportunities to volunteer at some of these outstanding properties include roles such as room stewards, tour guides or helping with social media.

 Open House London

 Open House London is the capital's largest annual festival of architecture and design.
 As a volunteer, you can help during the event itself as a guide or steward or by supporting their education programmes.
 But there are also longer term volunteering opportunities at their offices.